 The year that Cabbage Patch Kids came out, it was the only thing my daughter wanted for Christmas.
 Her Christmas wish was my only experience in Black Friday shopping.
-We fought the crowds and looked everywhere for one and everywhere was sold out.
+We fought the crowds and looked everywhere for one and everywhere had sold out of the dolls.

 Lucky for me, a good friend was a very talented seamstress.
 She agreed to make a kid if I paid for the materials.

-I waited with bated breath, wondering if she would be able to finish the doll by Christmas.
+I waited with bated breath, wondering if she could finish the doll by Christmas.
 A few days before Christmas she called to tell me the doll was ready.
-I was a bit disappointed because she had been unable to find flesh-colored cloth and had used white cloth instead.
-However, other than skin-color it was an exact replica.
-My friend even included a Cabbage Patch birth certificate, just like that of the 'real' dolls.
-Still, I worried that my daughter would see her doll was different than the store-bought dolls.
+I was disappointed because she couldn’t find the flesh-colored cloth used in the store-bought dolls.
+She had used pure white cloth instead.
+However, other than skin-color it was an exact likeness.
+My friend even included a Cabbage Patch birth certificate, just like that of the ‘real’ dolls.
+Still, I worried that my daughter would see her doll differed from the store-bought dolls.

-On Christmas morning, I found that skin-color didn't matter to her.
-She was thrilled with the doll and immediately gave her the name she had saved for her.
+On Christmas morning, I found that skin-color didn’t matter to her.
+Her eyes brimmed with delight as she hugged the doll close.
+She didn’t wait to give the doll the name she had saved for it.
 Suzy became her constant companion.

 The following October, I bought a “real” Cabbage Patch Kid for her birthday.
 I don’t remember if she even named it.
 Suzy was my daughter’s BFF all day long and at every bedtime.
 The other kid was just a some-time playmate.

 Please share your thoughts in the comments below.

 This thread has been closed from taking new comments.